 North Carolina’s APS Program must be strengthened and funded in order to respond to the accelerated growth in the State’s aging population, some of whom may be at risk of becoming victims of abuse, neglect or exploitation.
 The State of North Carolina has not provided any funding for the APS Program since the 2010-2012 State budget.
 The only funding for the APS Program is provided by county governments and a decreasing federal Social Services Block Grant.
 We recommend that the North Carolina General Assembly recognize and value its vulnerable and older citizens by making available $5 million in recurring funds in the State budget to meet the growing need for APS in North Carolina.

-For more information on the STHL or to contact your local representative, please contact Ashley Lamb at 252-426-5753 ext 232 or email@example.com.
+For more information on the STHL or to contact your local representative, please contact Ashley Lamb at 252-404-7088 or firstname.lastname@example.org.